AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 9. Confidence & Data Quality Notes

-The data on dextro-limonene is well-established, with extensive documentation in both flavor and fragrance contexts.
-Industry practices are well-documented, though some regional regulatory nuances may require further verification.
-No significant data gaps or ambiguities are noted.
+The data on dextro-limonene is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though some variability exists in regional regulatory interpretations.

 Citation hooks: FlavScents